wavegate/obsidian_vault/Neuroengineering/stochastic gradietn descent (SGD).md

-uses only a single example (batch size of 1)
+uses only a single example (batch size of 1) per iteration works but is very noisy mini-batch stochastic gradietn descent (mini-batch SGD) is a compromise